HOME Investment Partnership Program

 The Barnstable County Home Consortium Advisory Council was established in 1992 in Ordinance 92-3 to advise and make recommendations to the Barnstable County Commissioners regarding the administration and funding of activities to be undertaken by the BCHC.
 HOME 1992 County Ordinance Advisory Council.

-For meeting minutes from previous years, email firstname.lastname@example.org.
+For agendas or meeting minutes from previous years, email firstname.lastname@example.org.

 Barnstable County Department of Human Services provides critical documents, resources, and related links relating to substance use.
 For a repository of synthesized local data in original in-house publications and reports, visit the HOME Publications and Data web page.

-For more information on the HOME Investment Partnership Program, contact Michelle Springer, Program Manager, Department of Human Services.
+For more information on the HOME Investment Partnership Program, call Renie Hamman, Program Manager at the Department of Human Services at 508-375-6622 or email email@example.com.